Mental Health Tips from an Unlikely Source: K-Pop Demon Hunters

 6. Every Battle Starts Inside

-Theme: Emotional channeling
+Theme: Emotional channeling, projecting

 7. Integration Is the Final Song.
 Spiritual AF.